PoCInnovation/Pool2023/Software/day05/Flutter/README.md

 ## Step 0.4 - Async

-In this day you will have to interact with an API that is not synchronous with your app, as it's another program on another machine, that make sense.
+In this day you will have to interact with an API that is not synchronous with your app, as it's another program on another machine, that makes sense.

 In order to learn a little bit of it, you will make a delay before your car rev the engine.
 To succeed, you have to make the `revTheEngine` function [asynchronous](https://dart.dev/codelabs/async-await#working-with-futures-async-and-await) and add this line of code on the first line of the function: